Robert Pera

 Robert J. Pera (born March 10, 1978) is an American businessman and engineer who is the founder and chief executive officer of Ubiquiti Inc., a global communications technology company that he took public in 2011.
 In October 2012, Pera also became the owner of the Memphis Grizzlies of the National Basketball Association.
 At the age of 36, Pera earned a spot on Forbes list of the 10 youngest billionaires in the world.

-As of September 2025, Forbes estimated his net worth at US$24 billion.
+As of March 2026, Forbes estimated his net worth at US$31.7 billion and that same year the Bloomberg Billionaires Index estimated his net worth at US$58.2 billion.

 Early life

-Pera established his first computer services company while attending high school.
+Pera was born on March 10, 1978, in St. Louis, Missouri, to a father who worked in business consulting and a mother who worked in public relations.
+He established his first computer services company while attending high school.
 That company provided networking and database services to local businesses.
 Pera also played on his high school's basketball team until a heart condition, which has long since been resolved, kept him home for a year.
 After high school, Pera attended the University of California, San Diego, where he graduated Phi Beta Kappa with a B.S. in electrical engineering and a B.A. in Japanese language.
 He stayed on at UC San Diego and completed his master's in electrical engineering with an emphasis on digital communications and circuit design.